MystenLabs/sui/crates/sui-framework/docs/sui_system.md

 </dt>
 <dd>
  The starting epoch in which various on-chain governance features take effect:
- - TODO stake subsidies are paid out
+ - stake subsidies are paid out
  - TODO validators with stake less than a 'validator_stake_threshold' are kicked from the validator set
 </dd>